 The changing leaves, bright crisp days and chillier nights of November make you forget the long, hazy days of summer.
 Halloween has passed, and the clocks have gone back which means a long count down for all horse owners to the brighter days of Spring.
 Here’s 5 horsey jobs you need to do to ensure a hassle-free time that means you can concentrate on your riding…

 Say goodbye to summer

 Don’t leave your fly rugs, masks and fringes to wash until next year.
-Wash them now, dry them in the autumn sunshine line and pack them away.
+Wash them now, dry them in the autumn sunshine and pack them away.
 Then they’ll be all ready when you need to use them next spring.

 Coping with restricted turn out

 If your horse’s turn out time is restricted during the wetter and cooler months, coping with this can be a challenge.
 Try to ensure that he has a steady trickle of hay when he’s in his stable so that he can continue to “graze” in the same way that he would if he was in his field.

 Stable toys are always a great way to keep your horse entertained.
 Just be mindful of the additional energy he may have if it’s an edible one!